jwodder/dotplate/dotplate.md

     - configurable backup extension?
     - Reporting files that exist in dest directories but not in src?
     - options for handling symlinks
+    - Disallow suite names that don't correspond to a suite in the config file

 - Possible names:
     - `dotplate`